Ivshti/linvodb3/README.md

 * LinvoDB is better for large datasets (many objects, or large objects) because it doesn't keep the whole DB in memory and doesn't need to always scan it
 * LinvoDB does the entire query through the indexes, NeDB scans the DB
 * Both LinvoDB and NeDB play well with NW.js (node-webkit).
-LinvoDB can be initialized with the JS-only MedeaDown back-end.
+LinvoDB can be initialized with the JS-only level-js back-end.
 * NeDB is ultra-fast because the DB is in memory, LinvoDB's performance is comparible to MongoDB.
 LinvoDB is faster for large datasets.
 * LinvoDB has live queries, map/reduce and schema support.
 * Both LinvoDB and NeDB are unsuitable for huge datasets (big data)